When Does Fair Use Become Plagiarism?

 The Critical Role of Attribution

 Any attempted defense against plagiarism or direct copyright infringement will live or die on the presence of clear attribution.
 If the questionable use of copyrighted material was clearly attributed to the holder, then the debate moves on to the four factors.
 If there is no attribution, as in a case of alleged plagiarism, there is no fair use option – you copied someone else’s work and, deliberately or otherwise, presented it as your own.
-One can adopt self-checking their plagiarized content by detecting via plagiarism checker tools.
+One can adopt self-checking their plagiarized content with a plagiarism detector.

 The Growing Prevalence of Plagiarism